-- To inform the Board of Directors regarding the appointment, re-election, removal and payment of members of the Board of Directors and the Advisory Board, and the positions held on these Boards, and to provide information on the general payment and incentive policy for members of these boards and for senior management. - To provide prior information regarding all the proposals prepared by the Board of Directors for the General Shareholders' Meeting in relation to the appointment or removal of Directors, including cases of co-option by the Board of Directors itself. - To prepare an Annual Report on the activities of the Appointments and Remuneration Committee, which must be included in the Management Report.
+- To inform the Board of Directors regarding the appointment, re-election, removal and payment of members of the Board of Directors and the Advisory Board, and the positions held on these Boards, and to provide information on the general payment and incentive policy for members of these boards and for senior management. - 2.
+To provide prior information regarding all the proposals prepared by the Board of Directors for the General Shareholders' Meeting in relation to the appointment or removal of Directors, including cases of co-option by the Board of Directors itself; to annually verify maintenance of the conditions that prevailed in the appointment of a director and of the character or typology assigned to the same, submitting said information as part of the Annual Report.
+The Appointments Committee shall act as a watchdog to ensure that in filling any vacancies that may occur selection procedures are not affected by implicit bias blocking the recruitment of female directors, and that, as far as possible, shortlists include female candidates presenting the required profile. - 3.
+To prepare an Annual Report on the activities of the Appointments and Remuneration Committee, which must be included in the Management Report.

-Organization and operation.
+Organization and operation